Act I · The Grove

 I look back at Shadowheart.
 She has her hand resting on her shoulder, close to the hilt of her mace.
 Her lips straighten and I give her a curt nod.
 "Show him."

-He leans down, observing. "...what is it?"
+Halsin leans down, observing but not getting too close. "...what is it?"

 "Ruined?
 Is there anything you can glean from what you've seen of me?
 It may go without saying, but I have no memories from before I was infected."

+Shadowheart's hand draws across my back and I focus on Halsin.
 "And the tadpoles?
 What do you know of them?
 Can you remove them?
 Can you save us?"

 Halsin holds his hand up, halting my questions.
 "I will say no more on the matter.
 You may have killed the goblins, but I see no reason to believe you aren't a True Soul."